pratikpatil808/amazonbedrock/README.md

-# Amazon Bedrock API Access :-
+# Amazon Bedrock API Notebooks

+Welcome to the **Amazon Bedrock API Notebooks** repository!
+This repository provides hands-on sample Jupyter Notebooks for working with the **Amazon Bedrock service**.
+These notebooks are designed to help you quickly understand how to interact with Bedrock’s API.

+## Purpose
+The goal of this repository is to provide practical, easily understandable code samples for developers and data scientists who are looking to leverage Amazon Bedrock’s powerful API capabilities.

+# Amazon Bedrock
 Amazon Bedrock is a fully managed service that makes high-performing foundation models (FMs) from leading AI companies and Amazon available for your use through a unified API.
 You can choose from a wide range of foundation models to find the model that is best suited for your use case.
 Amazon Bedrock also offers a broad set of capabilities to build generative AI applications with security, privacy, and responsible AI.
 Using Amazon Bedrock, you can easily experiment with and evaluate top foundation models for your use cases, privately customize them with your data using techniques such as fine-tuning and Retrieval Augmented Generation (RAG), and build agents that execute tasks using your enterprise systems and data sources.

-This section describes how to set up your environment to make Amazon Bedrock requests through the AWS API.
 AWS offers the following tools to streamline your experience:

 1) AWS Command Line Interface (AWS CLI)